coredns/coredns.io/content/plugins/cache.md

 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).
+Note that **TTL** only caps the cache duration and does not extend it.
+A record with a 30s TTL will still be cached for 30s even with `cache 600`.
+The minimum cache duration defaults to 5 seconds and can be adjusted per cache type using **MINTTL** in the `success` or `denial` directives.

 A cache is divided into 256 shards, each holding up to 39 items by default - for a total size of 256 * 39 = 9984 items.